rapid7/insightconnect-plugins/plugins/extractit/help.md

 # Version History

+* 2.3.0 - Support extraction from binary files for all actions
 * 2.2.1 - Support domain extraction from encoded URL | Fix issue where subdomain removal did not work properly in some cases | Improve domain extraction by limiting the number of false positive results
 * 2.2.0 - Add Extract All, UUID Extractor and CVE Extractor actions | Cloud enabled
 * 2.1.2 - Rollback URL matching regex used in HTML email extraction.